-Getting off the couch and into an exercise program?
-Great!
-But before you hit the ground running, you'll want to develop a warm-up routine.
+Ready to get off the couch and into an exercise program?
+Before you hit the ground running, you'll want to warm up first.

 - Reduce muscle fatigue

-Before you start any fitness program, talk to your doctor about what activity is right for you.
-To get fit and lose weight, keep these points in mind:
+Before starting your exercise program, talk to your doctor about what types and amounts of activity are right for you.
+Also keep these tips in mind:

-- Ease into your workout routine.
-If you can only be active for 10 minutes at a time at first, that's fine.
-Add another minute every one or two workouts.
-Work your way up to 150 minutes of moderate-intensity aerobic exercise a week.
-That can break down to 5, 30-minute sessions.
+- Ease into it.
+If you can only be active for 10 minutes at a time to start, that's fine.
+You can work your way up to the recommended 150 minutes of moderate-intensity aerobic exercise each week.
+That's the same as five 30-minute workouts each week.
 Need to break it down even more?
-You can workout for as little as 10 minutes at a time and still reap the benefits.
+You can workout for as little as 10 minutes at a time and still reap the benefits of exercise.

-- Add in muscle-strengthening exercises.
-Strength train at least 2 times per week.
+- Add muscle-strengthening exercises.
+Strength train at least twice a week, working all your major muscle groups.
 You can use weights or your own body weight for resistance.
-Examples include sit-ups, push-ups and lunges.

 Created on 01/18/2002